shaymeister/VSA-OGM/spl/README.md

 ### Installation

 The Semantic Pointer Library is wrapped together as a single pip package.
+You must pre-install pytorch depending on your specific machine.
 You can locally install the library with the following command:

 ```bash
 python -m pip install .